t03i/FlatProt/docs/commands/project.md

 - `--canvas-width` - Width of the output SVG canvas in pixels [default: 1000]
 - `--canvas-height` - Height of the output SVG canvas in pixels [default: 1000]

+**Note:** Canvas dimensions are controlled via CLI parameters only.
+Style files do not currently support canvas settings.

 ### Transformation Options
 - `--matrix` - Path to a custom transformation matrix (NumPy `.npy` format).
 If omitted, inertia-based transformation is applied